AdobeDocs/experience-manager-65.en/help/assets/accessibility.md

   * Link to a11y-specific online methods to report issues, seek support, or request enhancements, if any.
 Asked the a11y team on Slack.
 -->

-# Accessibility in [!DNL Adobe Experience Manager Assets] {#accessibility-in-aem-assets}
+# Accessibility features in [!DNL Adobe Experience Manager Assets] {#accessibility-in-aem-assets}

 [!DNL Adobe Experience Manager] allows content creators and publishers to serve amazing experiences on the web.
 Adobe strives to include the creators with disabilities by improving the accessibility of [!DNL Experience Manager].
 The software is continuously enhanced to meet the needs of all types of users and adhere to the worldwide standards that include individuals with visual, auditory, mobility, or other impairments.

 [!DNL Experience Manager] publishes conformance information that describes the standards it adheres to, outlines the accessibility features in the product, and describes the level of compliance.
-The accessibility conformance reports help [!DNL Experience Manager] users understand the extent of the adherence.
+The accessibility conformance reports help [!DNL Experience Manager] users understand the level of adherence to various standards.
 The enhancements done in [!DNL Assets] let all users use the interfaces easily via keyboard, screen reader, magnifiers, and other assistive technology.

 [!DNL Experience Manager] provides varying levels of support for the following standards: